jeevanbisht/NamedLocation/api/NamedLocationApi-get.md

 ```

 ##### Response
 Here is an example of the response.
+Note: Additonal metadata might be added when querying the common endpoint /namedlocations
-Note: The response object shown here may be truncated for brevity.
+The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.

 ```http